zdgeier/jamsync/README.md

 Happy syncin'!

 ## About
 Jamsync is an open-source version control system that enables software engineers to develop and deploy faster.
-We're currently under development but feel free to preview the system on this site.
-The AGPL-licensed source and client binaries are available to download here.
+We're currently under development.

 ## Algorithm
 The idea behind Jamsync is the same as rsync.
 In fact, Jamsync uses jbreiding/rsync-go for now under the hood.
 If you havent read the rsync algorithm paper, it's highly recommended -- it's very approachable for anyone with a computer science background and has some great information.